GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab16/README.md

     * The new Storage Optimization feature reduced the Space Object by ~60%
 ![Screenshot](Pictures/Picture9.png)

-MyBigObject158Sequential - size 448 byte
+MyBigObject158Sequential - Footprint per Object 448 byte / Total Heap size = 23
 ![Screenshot](Pictures/Picture10.png)

     * In the new HybridEntryData class it is nice to see the division between the serialized and the non-serialized properties.